dotzenith/lovesay.rs/README.md

 ### ❖ About lovesay

-This is just a silly little rust port, but the reasoning for the original is below:
+While this rust port has grown up to be the main version, the reasoning for the original is below:

 I wrote lovesay because I got tired of seeing neofetch or pfetch every time I opened my terminal.
 I wanted something more personal.